-This post/talk is titled Monitoring in the time of Cloud Native.
-I’ve been asked why I chose to call it Monitoring and not Observability.
+This post is titled Monitoring in the time of Cloud Native.
+I’ve been asked why I chose to call it monitoring and not observability.
 I was expecting more snark about the buzzword that’s actually in the title — Cloud Native — than the one conspicuous by its absence.
-I chose not to call it Observability for this very same reason — two buzzwords was one too many for my liking.
+I chose not to call it observability for this very same reason — two buzzwords was one too many for my liking.

-In all seriousness though, I do believe there’s a difference between the two.
+In all seriousness, I do believe there’s a difference between the two.
 The reason I believe so is because the nature of failure is changing, the way our systems behave (or misbehave) as a whole is changing, the requirements these systems need to meet are changing, the guarantees these systems need to provide are changing.
-In order to rise to these challenges successfully, it becomes necessary to not just change the way we build and operate software, but also to then follow that up with better visibility into our services, which in turn gives us a shorter feedback loop about the performance of our services in production, which in turn enables us to build better services.
-In order to craft this virtuous cycle, it becomes important to understand what’s Observability and how it differs from Monitoring.
+In order to rise to these challenges successfully, it becomes necessary to not just change the way we build and operate software, but also gain better visibility into our services, which in turn gives us a shorter feedback loop about the performance of our services in production, which in turn enables us to build better services.
+In order to craft this virtuous cycle, it becomes important to understand what’s observability and how it differs from Monitoring.

-When I type “monitoring” into Google, the first two results that come up are the following:
+When I type “monitoring” into a search engine, the first two results that come up are the following:

 — observe and check the progress or quality of (something) over a period of time; keep under systematic review.

 Monitoring, to me, connotes something that is inherently both failure as well as human centric.
 Let’s talk a bit more about this because this forms the bedrock of this post.